vertigoala/profile-hub/README.md

 Secured services require an API Key and are intended to only be called by the Profile Hub.

-Public services require not form of authentication.
+Public services require no form of authentication.

 # Testing